Computer Programming

 Career Opportunities

 Graduates from this program are well suited to fulfill a wide-range of entry-level roles related to software development.
-Graduates could find themselves working independently or as a member of a team to analyze, design, enhance, and maintain software applications, on a variety of platforms including desktop, mobile, web, and mainframe systems.
-Computer programmer graduates may be employed in related fields, including systems analysis, business analysis, database design and management, computer operations, web development, and mobile application development.
+Graduates could find themselves working independently or as a member of a team to analyze, design, enhance, and maintain software applications, on a variety of platforms including desktop, web, and mainframe systems.
+Graduates may also pursue opportunities in related areas including web development, database design and management, and computer operations.

 Program Learning Outcomes